Chailvi4/Sales-EDA-/README.md

 This project uses Pandas,Numpy,Seaborn and Matplotlib to answer basic sales related questions as follows:

-What was the best month for sales and how much was earned?
+1-What was the best month for sales and how much was earned?

-Which city had the highest sales?
+2-Which city had the highest sales?

-Which product was sold the most?
+3-Which product was sold the most?

-Which sector purchases more?
+4-Which sector purchases more?

-And most number of buyers according to gender?
+5-And most number of buyers according to gender?